Activation: Immunology

 In immunology, activation is the transition of leucocytes and other cell types involved in the immune system.
 On the other hand, deactivation is the transition in the reverse direction.
 This balance is tightly regulated, since a too small degree of activation causes susceptibility to infections, while, on the other hand, a too large degree of activation causes autoimmune diseases.

 Activation and deactivation results from a variety of factors, including cytokines, soluble receptors, arachidonic acid metabolites, steroids, receptor antagonists, adhesion molecules, bacterial products and viral products.

 Electrophysiology

-Activation refers to the opening of ion channels, i.e. the conformational change that allows ions to pass.
+Activation refers to the opening of ion channels, i.e. the conformational change in the protein structure that allows ions to pass through ion channels.
+This change allows specific ions (Na⁺, K⁺, Ca²⁺, or Cl⁻) to pass through the various channels according to their unique electrochemical gradients.
+The opening of ion channels are triggered by stimuli such as changes in membrane voltage (voltage-gated channels), ligand binding (ligand-gated channels), mechanical forces (mechanosensitive channels), or intracellular signaling molecules.
+The dysregulation of ion channels may lead to various channelopathies (epilepsy, long QT syndrome, cystic fibrosis).